dfquaresma/sapucururu/README.md

-# Sapucururu - IA Project 2019.1
+# Sapucururu - AI Project 2019.1

 ## What is
 A serverless function to identify species of toads threatened with extinction using computer vision.